anoneemo/StringS/README.md

 at least two parts of the code where assignments occurs) and do your assignments, basing yourself on the letters frequency of the new language.

-Launching the game in manual mode
+Launching the game in normal mode
 ---------------------------------
 The game can be launched by right-clicking a mIRC chat window.
 After clicking "Start", selecting the channel where you want the game to start and the winning score, a window will appear.
 It lets you start